ibbles/LearningUnreal/Niagara Fluids.md

 ## Smoke

-It is common to render the Density Attribute when rendering dust or smoke.
+It is common to render the density attribute when rendering dust or smoke.
 In order to communicate the density field from the Niagara grid to a render material we need to pass it through a [[Volume Texture]].
 That [[Volume Texture]] must be created and initialized to have the same size as the grid.
 Create a new parameter with Parameters > Emitter Attributes > + button > Make New > Data Interface > Render Target Volume.